Does Cogentin (Benztropine Mesylate) Get You High?

-- Co-occurring mental health disorders and their symptoms
+- Co-occurring mental health disorders and their symptoms.

-- Co-occurring medical conditions and their symptoms
+- Co-occurring medical conditions and their symptoms.

 After detox, treatment is not over.
-Therapeutic treatment to address the underlying issues that first triggered abuse of Cogentin, such as trauma and untreated mental health symptoms, must be identified and addressed in order to build a strong foundation in recovery.
+Therapeutic treatment to address the underlying issues that first triggered misuse of Cogentin, such as trauma and untreated mental health symptoms, must be identified and addressed in order to build a strong foundation in recovery.
 For each person, the exact nature of therapies and treatments used for this purpose will vary according to individual need.
 In most cases, however, therapies will often include:

 - Traditional therapies: Personal therapy sessions one on one with a primary therapist once or twice per week allow for case management as well as the opportunity to address underlying trauma and new challenges that arise in recovery.
 Support groups can offer peer support as well as a deeper investigation into specific topics that are commonly faced in recovery.

 - Treatment for co-occurring disorders: If a co-occurring mental health disorder or chronic medical condition is an issue, this will play a role in the ability to stay sober for the long-term and must therefore be treated concurrently.

 - Alternative therapies: A range of alternative therapies, from sports and outdoors therapies to artistic and animal therapies, can help to deepen an individual’s growth and progress during treatment.
 These should be chosen based on personal goals for treatment, personal interests, and long-term skills development needs.